Jean-Louis Calderon High School: History

 On 1 September 1919, the school was officially taken over by the Romanian state.
+Its first Romanian director was Atanasie Popovici, who carried out the takeover and directed the school until 1937, year in which he was appointed counselor at the Romanian legation in Belgrade for the management of Romanian education in the Yugoslav part of Banat.
 As student enrollment grew, the original school building became insufficient, prompting the construction of two additional buildings.
 During World War II, the school also provided shelter and education for refugee students from Northern Transylvania.
 Following the education reform under Decree 175/1948, the Teachers' Training School was restructured into a Pedagogical School.
 Later, in 1959, a decision by the People's Council Committee led to its merger with the Pedagogical Institute of Arad, with both students and staff being relocated to Arad.

 From 1959, the building served as the Inter-County Party School, and in 1990, it was transformed into the Jean Louis Calderon Theoretical High School of Timișoara.
 The school offered primary classes (with intensive French), middle school, and high school education.
 The high school section included Romanian-taught classes that had been transferred from Nikolaus Lenau and Béla Bartók High Schools, featuring specializations such as: French bilingual, mathematics-computer science, mathematics-physics, chemistry-biology, mechanics, and philology.
 In 1992, the mechanics specialization was discontinued, and an intensive Spanish language class was introduced.
 Thus, in the 1992/1993 academic year, the Jean Louis Calderon Theoretical High School became the first high school in western Romania to offer intensive Spanish language instruction at the high school level.
 The school continued to diversify its language offerings: an intensive Italian language class was introduced in 1999, followed by an Italian bilingual class in 2004.
 On 1 October 2007, the high school merged with General School No. 28, resulting in a structure of four classes per grade level in the lower cycle, and five classes at the high school level.